We offer a wide variety of fact sheets on women's health topics

 Cone biopsy

-A cone biopsy is a minor operation to remove a cone-shaped piece of tissue from the cervix to be examined.
+A cone biopsy is a minor operation that removes a small, cone-shaped piece of tissue from your cervix for testing.

 -